leinson/where-we-dine/README.md

 ### Organizing and search features

-- An admin can create tags that belong to the categories cuisine and price (in progress)

 - A user can search for a restaurant based on cuisine, price or restaurant name